Milestones

 Claude (Anthropic) — Development partner.
 Wrote the C code, diagnosed CW8 errors from transcribed logs, debugged crashes from photographs of a CRT monitor, and kept shipping fixes until the Mandelbrot rendered.

 Sami Vaarala — Creator of Duktape.
-The decision to write an ES5 engine in portable C89 with a single-file amalgamation is what made this entire project possible.
-Duktape compiled on CodeWarrior 8 with zero source patches.
+The decision to write an ES5 engine in portable C89 with a single-file amalgamation is what put JavaScript on Mac OS 9 in the first place.
+Duktape compiled on CodeWarrior 8 with zero source patches, and carried MacSurf from the first 1+1=2 through the 1.5 line.

 NetSurf contributors — The NetSurf browser's clean C architecture, explicit POSIX-free design, and cooperative-multitasking frontend model gave MacSurf a real browser engine to build on.